Working in Network View

 Charting Tasks and Dependencies

-When you’re ready to start building (or adding to) a project in Network View, click on the fourth button in the View switcher and press Return.
+When you’re ready to start building (or adding to) a project in Network View, press Option-Command-4 to switch to Network View and then press Return.
 That’s it!
 A new task is created.

-If you had a task selected previously, the new task will be connected to it by a line that represents a Finish ▸ Start dependency.
+If you had a task selected previously, the new task will be connected to it by a line that represents a Finish→Start dependency.
 If no tasks were selected, the newly created task is independent of any others.
+As long as a task is selected, you can quickly create a chain of tasks connected with Finish→Start dependencies by continuing to press Return.

 To create other dependency relationships, click a task node to select it and drag the line that appears to another task.
 This creates a dependency between them, and you’ll see the tasks rearrange in the diagram automatically to reflect this new relationship.